Cedar - No Time to Lose: Medicaid Retroactive Coverage Cuts Demand a Digital Safety Net

 During the encounter: Ensuring continuity across settings

-A 30-day retroactive coverage window would put more pressure on in-person financial counseling teams.
+The shortened retroactive coverage windows also puts more pressure on in-person financial counseling teams.
 While boots-on-the-ground efforts are valuable, continuity can break down once a patient is discharged mid-enrollment process.
 These handoffs often rely on outbound phone calls, which are slow, manual, and easy to miss.

 Digital solutions can help close that gap.
 Low-acuity ED patients can scan a QR code or get a text to start enrollment privately, at their own pace.
 High-acuity patients can begin once they’re stabilized or moved to an inpatient unit.
 And crucially, they can finish the process from home, picking up exactly where they left off rather than starting over or waiting for a callback.

-Without that continuity, each day lost to phone tag or outdated contact information would shrink the limited window to secure coverage and reimbursement.
+Without that continuity, each day lost to phone tag or outdated contact information shrinks the limited window to secure coverage and reimbursement.
 Digital engagement can create an unbroken thread from bedside to home, keeping patients on track to complete enrollment.

 Post-visit: Reaching patients before time runs out

-Billing reminders are proven motivators: our data shows 7 in 10 patients who engage with targeted digital communications go on to begin the Medicaid enrollment process.4 But timing matters.
+Billing reminders are proven motivators: our data shows 7 in 10 patients who engage with targeted digital communications go on to begin the Medicaid enrollment process.4 But timing matters more than ever.
 Providers need the ability to send this outreach immediately—not wait for billing cycles or statements to be generated.

-When patients do engage, the application process must be streamlined for the compressed timeline.
+When patients do engage, the application process must be streamlined for the tighter timelines.
 Pre-filled forms using data on file, simple document uploads, and real-time error checking become essential when every day counts.

-Finally, speed of processing matters a lot.
+Speed of processing also becomes crucial in this compressed window.
 Cedar’s Medicaid enrollment partner, Fortuna Health, is committed to reviewing and submitting Medicaid applications to state- or county-administered agencies within 24 hours after completion.5 That kind of turnaround can mean the difference between securing retroactive coverage and losing it entirely.

 Building the digital safety net

-The responsibility for addressing the proposed Medicaid changes shouldn’t rest solely on providers, especially when many are already facing significant financial strain.
+The One Big Beautiful Bill Act’s Medicaid changes shouldn’t rest solely on providers, especially when many are already facing significant financial strain.
 Yet, when patients need support and access to care is at risk, providers rise to the challenge—just as they always have.

 Stepping up doesn’t require relying solely on traditional, labor-intensive approaches.
 A digital safety net equips teams with tools to reach more patients, across more settings, and with greater speed.
 It doesn’t replace human effort—it amplifies it, ensuring fewer patients slip through the cracks due to paperwork delays or limited staffing.